Banner

 Sugar Matrix

 Working with technology platform/partners, development of an online database of all added sugars (and non-nutritive sweeteners).
-An app and filter will enable consumers to filter the entire food supply to screen out sugar-added products, and the scientific and educational community will be provided access to a global database/re-engineering technology.
+A portal and filter will enable consumers to filter the entire food supply to screen out sugar-added products, and the scientific and educational community will be provided access to a global database/re-engineering technology.
 A revenue component for food & beverage industry access and technical consulting will be included.

-Creation and replication of a metabolic re-engineering matrix, including consultancy, certification, and guidebook for real food; based upon principles and practices that align with Hippocrates’ “Let thy food be thy medicine.”
-A consultancy component will engage a world-class group of experts in metabolic health and nutrition, in addition to generating earned income for the foundation.
+Project Supported: Support for the creation and replication of a metabolic matrix, including consultancy, certification, and guidebook for real food; based upon principles and practices that align with Hippocrates’ “Let thy food be thy medicine.”
+A consultancy component will engage a world-class group of experts in metabolic health and nutrition in addition to generating earned income for the foundation.
 The research will also focus on incubating and developing models and prototypes to deliver metabolically supportive, nutritious, affordable beverages, foods, and meals to low-income and at-risk populations.

 Creation of a “Codex Processus”